-- Create learning objectives that require students to be familiar with the conceptual frameworks which underpin the topic, to be able to apply the frameworks for themselves and be able to offer a critique of the frameworks
+- Create learning objectives that require students to be familiar with the conceptual frameworks and/or methods which underpin the topic, to be able to apply the frameworks for themselves and be able to offer a critique of the frameworks

 - Create a concluding activity which requires students to discuss the cultural history and the limitations of the framework and, if appropriate, propose alternatives.

 In a linguistics class an objective is set to understand how the meaning of words change over time and in different contexts.
 The tutor presents the conceptual frameworks that have been used to understand a word’s meaning, such as spelling variations, dialects, registers, jargon, slang, and so on.
 A group task might be set to apply these frameworks to understand particular words and report back their findings to the whole cohort.
 The session might be concluded by discussing the usefulness and limitations of the frameworks as well as suggestions for alternative ways of understanding words (Oprandi & Murphy, 2019).

 In a chemistry class the objective is set to analyse water quality and pollutants in a river, its effect on the river wildlife, the cause of the pollutants and ways to mitigate the risk of pollutants on the wildlife.
 See, for example, this PBL activity on the Royal Society of Chemistry website (Belt et al., 2002).
 In the class the tutor presents methods for analysing water quality, methods of identifying the cause of the pollutants and methods for measuring the effects of pollutants.
 A group task is set for the students to act as investigating officers, apply the methods introduced, return data on water quality, quantify the effect on river wildlife, suggest causes and propose remedies to river pollution.
 The group feed backs their findings to the cohort.
 The session is concluded by discussing the cultural history, usefulness and limitations of the methods applied for tasks such as this.